northXD/Hayday-multi-bot/README.md

 Anyway, Here's what you need to know:

-You copy / use my code and do whatever you want with it.
+You can copy / use my code and do whatever you want with it.
 I would love to see your forks!

 ## 📖 About
 A farming bot application with very cool gui, written in C++ for Hayday.